StasDoskalenko/react-native-google-fit/README.md

     });
     ```

-    Alternatively you can use event listeners
+    Alternatively you can use event listeners (deprecated)
     ```javascript
      GoogleFit.onAuthorize(() => {
        dispatch('AUTH SUCCESS')